-For general information you can contact us via e-mail:
+For general information, please contact us via e-mail: firstname.lastname@example.org

 We look forward to your visit!